 Tammy is a mother, a nonprofit leader, educator, community advocate, small-business owner, and former corporate executive who has lived, worked, and raised her son in Orange County for the past two decades.
 She was elected to the Irvine City Council in November 2020 in a historic win, beating out 13 other candidates to take first place.
 She won her seat with more than 43,700 votes, the highest vote count for any City Council candidate in the City’s history.

 Born in Korea, Tammy’s family immigrated to America as an infant and went on to a successful career as a business executive in Fortune 500 and venture-backed technology start-ups resolving highly complex business and management issues managing multinational teams.

 Raised in difficult economic circumstances, Tammy has always been driven by a desire to help others improve their circumstances.
-After successfully climbing the corporate ladder, Tammy chose to invest her own resources to create an Irvine-based nonprofit to serve our local immigrant community as the founder and Managing Director of the Irvine based nonprofit Korean American Center — a way to build bridges between intergenerational Korean Americans and the greater community.
-The center then merged with Korean Community Services, becoming the largest social service provider serving the 110,000 Korean Americans in Orange County.
-In 2018, Korean American Center was designated as “Irvine King Sejong Institute” by the South Korean government as a hub for the promotion of Korean language and culture.
+After successfully climbing the corporate ladder, Tammy chose to invest her own resources to create an Irvine-based nonprofit to serve our local immigrant community as the founder and Managing Director of the Irvine based nonprofit Korean American Center as a way to build bridges between intergenerational Korean Americans and the greater community.
+The center then merged with KCS Inc, becoming one of the largest social service providers serving the Asian American community throughout Orange County.